Last Updated: Wednesday, May 2, 2018

 If you think this study will be a good fit for you and your family you can take our survey: click here

-Families with at least one child between the ages of 9 and 15 are eligible.
+Families with at least one child between the ages of 9 and 15 who has recently experienced or is currently experiencing depression.

 A one-time visit that lasts approximately 2-2.5 hours.